Upsala College: History

-Upsala's campus radio station, WFMU, remains in operation; a nonprofit company known as Auricle Communications purchased WFMU's license shortly before Upsala was closed.
+Upsala's campus radio station, WFMU, remains in operation; a nonprofit company known as Auricle Communications, formed by station staff in 1992, purchased WFMU's license in 1994, one year before the college closed.
+WFMU continued to occupy space on the campus until 1998, when it purchased and moved to another building in Jersey City.

-The majority, if not entirety, of the Upsala's library was sold to the newly established Florida Gulf Coast University in Fort Myers, FL.
-Its first classes were held in August 1997 with the books making up its original library.
+Roughly 60 percent of Upsala's library was sold to the newly established Florida Gulf Coast University in Fort Myers, Florida.
+The university's first classes were held in August 1997.
+A German investor and nearby Fairleigh Dickinson University bought the remainder of the collection.

-Upsala transcripts can be obtained from Felician University.
+Upsala student transcripts can be obtained from Felician University, which is also located in New Jersey.
 The college records were given to Augustana College.